-As a success minded person, you need to understand that health is your first wealth.
-Aside from serious illness, one of the major productivity killers is hay fever.
+As a success-minded person, you need to understand that health is your first wealth.
+Aside from serious illness, one of the significant productivity killers is hay fever.
 If you experience allergies, you know how bad the whole experience sucks.
-In the following article, I am going to share my story on how I battled hay fever and other allergies after sinus surgery.
+In the following article, I will share my story on how I battled hay fever and other allergies after sinus surgery.

 Before we get into hay fever specific tactics, here are a few quick disclaimers:

 What you’re about to read is NOT medical advice.

 I am NOT a doctor.
 I am NOT a health professional.
-And I am totally NOT qualified to offer medical advice.
-Simply speaking, like you, I suffer with sinus issues and hay fever.
-I have suffered my whole life and I am sharing my story because I know what it’s like to feel like crap and live life with a stuffy head.
+And I am NOT qualified to offer medical advice.
+Simply speaking, like you, I suffer from sinus issues and hay fever.
+I have suffered my whole life, and I am sharing my story because I know it’s like to feel like crap and live life with a stuffy head.

-My goal is to provide you with hope and feel good emotional support.
-Especially on those days when you feel like your head is a balloon about to burst.
+My goal is to provide you with hope and feel-good emotional support, especially on those days when you feel like your head is a balloon about to burst.
 So do me a favor.
 If you’re going to read my story about allergies and hay fever, please talk with a qualified physician before you get any ideas on how to treat your issues.

-While you’re at it, in full disclosure, many resources I’m about to mention are affiliate products.
+While you’re at it, I’m about to mention that many resources are affiliate products in full disclosure.
 That means I get paid to promote.
-So you should conduct your own due-diligence before you make any purchase.
-And if you don’t feel like reading the entire article, here are the primary tools I use to treat my own sinuses:
+So you should conduct your due diligence before you make any purchase.
+And if you don’t feel like reading the entire article, here are the primary tools I use to treat my sinuses: